AdamZelikNS/sdk-nrf/doc/nrf/ug_radio_fem.rst

 ####################################

 |NCS| allows you to extend the radio range of your board with an implementation of the Front-End Modules (FEM).
-The FEM support is based on the :ref:`nrfxlib:mpsl_fem`, which is integrated in nrfxlib's MPSL library.
+The FEM support is based on the :ref:`nrfxlib:mpsl_fem`, which is integrated in the nrfxlib's MPSL library.
 This library provides nRF21540 GPIO and Simple GPIO implementations, for 3-pin and 2-pin PA/LNA interfaces, respectively.

 This guide describes how to add support for these FEM implementations to your application in |NCS|: